 Generic drugs are copies of branded pharmaceutical products priced at a much lower level.
 While branded statin medications are sold under trademarked names, generic versions are typically sold under the name of the active ingredient in the product.
 Generic versions of branded statins are approved by the United States Food and Drug Administration (FDA) for safety and efficacy just like branded drugs.
-At this time, the widely prescribed statins simvastatin and atorvastatin (aka Zocor and Lipitor) are available in generic form, while rosuvastatin (Crestor) should become available in 2016 following the expiration of its patent in May 2016.
+The three most widely prescribed statins - simvastatin and atorvastatin and rosuvastatin - are all available in generic form.

 Generic drugs are required by the FDA to have the same active ingredient, the same labeled strength, the same dosage form, and the same administration as the branded pharmaceutical product.
-Generic manufacturers test their products to demonstrate that the generic drugs are “bioequivalent” to the branded product, which means the active ingredient must work in the same way and in the same amount of time as the branded product.
+Generic manufacturers test their products to demonstrate that the generic drugs are bioequivalent to the branded product, which means the active ingredient must work in the same way and in the same amount of time as the branded product.
 Companies that manufacture and sell generic products in the United States must also comply with the FDA’s strict requirements regarding manufacturing practices.
 The FDA monitors manufacturing facilities of both branded and generic pharmaceuticals to make sure the drugs produced are safe and effective.
 Another term for generic is "multisource drugs".

 What are the Benefits of Generic Statin Drugs?

 A generic statin generally costs less than the equivalent branded drug for several reasons.
 A branded drug is supplied by only one manufacturer, while the generic versions of that drug may be supplied by many manufacturers.
 Competition between the generic manufacturers that sell the same product leads to lower prices.